joereddington/Delores/social.md

 * Go to profile and work backwards answering all comments
 * Process notifications
 * Review all posts in Luton vegan group and add friends
+  * Look at other posts in other vegan groups and see what can be transferred accross.
 * Same for CEO group.
 * Process Newsfeed in 'most recent' order.
 * See .Gratitude